 We recently turned the pages of our copy of the Gutenberg Bible.
 In the opening now on display, we see that decorative initials and other rubrication have been added by hand.
 Medieval readers were accustomed to Bibles that incorporated color both for decoration and to aid reading, and Gutenberg worked to oblige those readers, even though the printing press itself was not entirely up to the task just yet.
 Elsewhere in our copy, there is evidence that Gutenberg experimented with integrating red text with black, but he clearly found it difficult and gave up on the ambition early in the process of printing his book.
 Instead of insisting on a completely black-and-white text, though, he elected to enable the conventions of earlier Bibles by leaving blank spaces for a manuscript rubricator to fill in later.
 (Can you spot which parts of the text are in Gutenberg’s print and which are in manuscript?
 Hint: scribal work in this copy includes some of the black text.)

-Additionally, there is evidence here and throughout the two volumes that Carthusians owned this Bible and that it formed an integral part of their regular worship: letters and numbers in the margins of these pages from the end of Wisdom and the beginning of Sirach (Ecclesiasticus)—“P,” “S,” “T” and “I,” “II,” “III,” etc.—were added by hand to specify the readings for feast days and Sunday services.
+Additionally, there is evidence here and throughout the two volumes that Carthusians owned this Bible and that it formed an integral part of their regular worship: letters and numbers in the margins of these pages from the end of Wisdom and the beginning of Sirach (Ecclesiasticus) were added by hand to specify the readings for weekdays—P[rima], S[ecunda], and T[ertia]—and for Sundays—I–VIII.
 Groups like the Carthusians needed Bibles that could be easily read aloud in a communal setting, and Gutenberg and Fust surely intended for their large book to cater directly to this need.
 The same report that specifies the number of copies Gutenberg printed also remarks that the text of his Bible was large enough to be read without the aid of glasses, a feature that surely would have been attractive to any Church’s designated lectors (readers).

 Later, near the beginning of Ezekiel (fol.
-429v), a scribe has added instructions on how to use the letters and numbers to the lower margin of our copy:
+429v), a scribe has added instructions to the lower margin of our copy on how to use a more complicated set of letters and numbers than appears elsewhere in the Bible:

-When the Dominical Letter is A, follow A, B, C [etc.] for the feast days.
-For all other times, follow the headings P, S, and T; and on Sundays follow the numerals I, II, III, and so on; the sacristan [a church officer] must take care that the lectors make no mistakes in determining the readings.
+When the Dominical Letter is A, follow the weekday readings marked by A, B, and C. For other times, follow those marked by P, S, and T; and on Sundays, follow the numerals I, II, III, and so on; the sacristan [a church officer] must take care that the lectors make no mistakes in determining the readings.

 In addition to the marginalia indicating what to read, there is punctuation within the biblical text indicating how to read it.
 Beginning with the very first line of the pages displayed here from Volume II, there are numerous accent marks, and, from the ninth line onward, the top dot of some colons has been transformed into what looks like a small “7.”
 The punctuation mark that results from this modification, which is known as the “punctus circumflexus” or “flexa,” instructs readers to allow a medium-length pause before continuing.
 For the community that made these customizations, it was important not only that the Bible be read aloud but also that it be read aloud well.
 The origins of print, it turns out, were at least as much in community and orality as they were in private, silent reading.